mitchelljustin/pragmatic-lightning/index.md

 })
 ```

-Great!
-Let's test it.
+Restart the server and test it.

 ```sh
 $ curl localhost:8000/weather
 lntb10n1pwvyxdxpp52ghumrwlvy9w2dwszw6peswy076f44juljqaje0s3dycvq6q4f0sdrc2ajkzargv4ezqun9wphhyapqv96zq4rgw5syzurjyqer2gpjxqcnjgp3xcarxve6xsezq36d2sknqdpsxqszs3tpwd6x2unwypzxz7tvd9nksapq235k6effcqzpguxmnk2rlqjw0lfq966q6szq3cy8dw2mxwjnxz6j5kfukm539s0wkvf8tmnh37njlydc6exr7yjl6j008883jxrrgkzfdv60lpjdf9vgptrxpms
 ```

+Great!

 That long response string is the entire Lightning invoice
 encoded in a [special format](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md),
 which the user enters it into their Lightning wallet to pay.

-To pay it we need to set up the client LND and open a channel with the server LND.
+To pay it we need to set up a client wallet and open a channel with the server.

 ## Set up client wallet

-Setting up the client LND is very similar to the server LND with one main difference: the client LND
+Setting up the client wallet is very similar to the server.
+Let's first start the client LND.
-needs to open a payment channel with the server LND.

-Before we get to that, let's first start the client LND.

 ```bash
 ./client-lnd.sh